Job Title: Sailing Instructor

-- Ability to perform simple boat maintenance projects and demonstrate the proper use of tools
+- Ability to perform simple boat maintenance projects and demonstrate the proper use of tools.

 - Lift, carry and move heavy objects when necessary.

-- Abilities to observe student and staff behavior, assess its appropriateness, enforce appropriate safety regulations and emergency procedures and apply appropriate behavior.
+- Abilities to observe student and staff behavior, assess its appropriateness, enforce appropriate safety regulations and emergency procedures, and apply appropriate behavior.

 Note: This job description is not intended to be all-inclusive.
 Staff may perform other related duties as required to meet the ongoing needs of the organization.
 Management reserves the right to add, modify, change or rescind work assignments and to make reasonable accommodations as needed.

 The employee member is subject to environmental conditions found working indoors/outdoors.
 The employee member is frequently subject to extreme heat, with temperatures up to 110 degrees while moving around in and outside of camp.
 The employee member is frequently subject to loud noise when working in or around the camp.
 The employee member is subject to hazards which include proximity to moving mechanical parts, equipment found in kitchens and food service areas, sharp objects, and exposure to cleaning chemicals and animals.
 Other hazards may include slick floors and hot stoves, cookware, plate ware or glassware.
-The employee member is occasionally subject to atmospheric conditions such as fumes, odors, or dust.
+The employee member is occasionally subject to the atmospheric conditions such as fumes, odors, or dust.

 (To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed above are representative of the knowledge, skills, and/or abilities required.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions).
+Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions).

 I hereby acknowledge that I have read and understand the content of this job description.
 I understand the Company at its discretion may revise the job description from time to time in the future.
-I understand and agree that nothing in this job description should be construed as a contract of employment, and that employment with this Company is at-will meaning that the terms of employment may be changed with or without notice, with or without cause, including, but not limited to termination, demotion, promotion, transfer, compensation, benefits, duties and location of work.
-Will be signing an electronic copy upon on-boarding.
+I understand and agree that nothing in this job description should be construed as a contract of employment and that employment with this Company is at-will meaning that the terms of employment may be changed with or without notice, with or without cause, including, but not limited to termination, demotion, promotion, transfer, compensation, benefits, duties, and location of work.
+Will be signing an electronic copy upon onboarding.